Season Balk Ratings

 statement.

-Replay Bullpen - from Dr. Thomas W.
+from Dr. Thomas W. Cline

 Tom Cline and his son use this innovation when playing face-to-face games.